NStefan002/screenkey.nvim/README.md

 })
 ```

-- For fully custom statusline users, `screenkey` will fire `User` events if `vim.g.screenkey_statusline_component` is enabled.
+- For fully custom statusline users, `screenkey` will fire `User` events if `screenkey`'s statusline component is enabled.
+  There are two patterns:
+  1. `ScreenkeyUpdated` - fired on every key press
-  There are two patterns: `ScreenkeyUpdated` on keypress and `ScreenkeyCleared` when clearing screenkey after inactivity
+  2. `ScreenkeyCleared` - fired when clearing screenkey after some period of inactivity (see `clear_after` option)
-  (see `clear_after` option).

   If you are experiencing performance issues and do not rely on these events, you can disable
   them with the `disable.events` option.
 Example usage with [heirline](https://github.com/rebelot/heirline.nvim):

 ```lua